firehol/blocklist-ipsets/README.md

 1. They are freely available on the internet.
 The intention of their creators is to help internet security.
  Keep in mind though that a few of these lists may have special licences attached.
-Before using them, please their source for any information regarding proper use.
+Before using them, please check their source site for any information regarding proper use.

 2. Github provides (via `git pull`) a unified way of updating all the lists together.
 Pulling this repo regularly on your machines, you will update all the IP lists at once.